comrade-coop/teesa-aapp/README.md

 ## Getting Started

-Follow these instructions to set up, configure, and run the Teesa application on your local machine or server.
+Follow these instructions to set up, configure, and run the Teesa application in production mode on your local machine or server.

+For development mode:
+2. See the README file in the [/contracts](/contracts/README.md) directory for the contract setup
+1. See the README file in the [/teesa](/teesa/README.md) directory for Next.js app setup

 ### Prerequisites